-You have always wanted to get to the top of the Eiffel Tower and contemplate the unique view of Paris.
+You’ve always wanted to get to the top of the Eiffel Tower and contemplate Paris’s unique view.
 Or maybe you want to try how pizza tastes in Italy?
 Have you ever dreamt of diving with sharks?
 Or perhaps something less risky like taking a bath with a Thai elephant?

 Of course, you do, but these things cost a fortune, right?
 And you can’t just organize it yourself.